wesql/wescale/doc/toturial/14-Declarative-DDL.md

 ## Overview

-The Declarative DDL feature in WeSQL WeScale allows you to manage database schemas in a declarative way.
-You specify the desired final state of your table, and WeSQL WeScale automatically generates and executes the necessary DDL statements to achieve that state.
-This approach simplifies schema management and reduces the risk of errors in writing complex DDL statements manually.
+The Declarative DDL feature in WeSQL WeScale allows you to manage database schemas using a declarative approach.
+Instead of writing complex DDL statements manually to create or modify tables, you simply define the desired end state of your table.
+WeSQL WeScale then automatically generates and executes the necessary DDL statements to bring your database schema to that specified state.

+This declarative approach offers several benefits:

+1. Simplified schema management: You only need to focus on the end result, rather than the step-by-step DDL operations.

+2. Reduced risk of errors: By eliminating the need to write intricate DDL statements by hand, Declarative DDL reduces the chances of making syntax or logical mistakes.

+3. Easier schema evolution: As your application evolves, updating the database schema becomes more straightforward.
+You modify the desired state definition, and WeSQL WeScale determines the necessary changes.

+Whether you're creating a new table or modifying an existing one, Declarative DDL makes schema management more intuitive and less error-prone.
+It's particularly useful in scenarios with frequently changing schemas or complex table structures.

+## Basic Usage
-## Prerequisites
+### Prerequisites

 Before using Declarative DDL, ensure the feature is enabled: